shawn11ZX/CodingPractices/common_errors.md

     - The constructor of ArrayList<Integer> is ambigous.

 ## 4.10 subtree
     - empty tree is subtree of any tree including itself

+## 4.11 tree random node
+    - Random.nextInt maybe negative, use nextInt(bound) instead of nextInt() % bound